 Wellington and Sakai have a wide variety of exchanges, including educational exchanges, an annual marathon event and exhibitions of art, pottery and ikebana.

-The festival was also supported by the Sakai City and the Wellington Sakai Association and has since been held every two years.
+The festival was also supported by Sakai City and the Wellington Sakai Association and has since been held every two years.